 Which is lampshaded by Gnarl in the second game, "I remember my days as a young minion.
 Oh the things I used to put on my head."

-Magic Knight: The Overlord is capable of casting magic, either to kill his enemies or to power up his army by driving them into a frenzy.
+Magic Knight: The Overlord is capable of casting magic, either to kill his enemies or to power up his army by driving them into a frenzy and his alignment in the Karma Meter can influence how his spells will work.
 In the second game, the Overlord's status as a magical being puts him at odds with the Empire.

 The Medic: The Blues.
 They are the most fragile Minion and rather useless in battle.
 They make up for it by being able to revive dead Minions and by being able to swim.
 They also have the most magical nature out of all of the minions; in the first game, there are some enemies that only Blues can attack, and in the sequel, they're the only way to clear away the glowing blue magical fallout; any other minion trying to touch it gets warped into an even-more-homicidal Mutant Minion and turns aggressive towards you.

 Mighty Glacier: The Overlord himself.
-He never hurries; his running speed is a stately trot at best, but he carries really big weapons and hits really hard.
+He's somewhat sluggish in combat and tends to swing his weapon awkwardly, but he carries really big weapons and hits really hard.

 Note that the Overlord is really only slow compared to his minions, who are quite happy to scramble along as fast as their little legs can carry them in order to get to the thing that needs smashing, bashing, or killing.